-Offers fiddle tuition at four different ability levels as well as a singing class, an ensemble class, and a cello class.
+Offers fiddle tuition at four different ability levels as well as a singing class and an ensemble class.

-The singing class, the ensemble class and the cello class will each have one dedicated tutor for the duration of the fiddle school.
+The singing class and the ensemble class will each have one dedicated tutor for the duration of the fiddle school.

 It is always hard to properly assess which level will be the right for you.

 The first day of the Fiddleschool is almost an orientation day.

 Our teachers will help you to find the right classes!

 The Fiddle Classes

 The intermediate, advanced and super-advanced fiddle classes will be taught, in rotation, by each of the four fiddle tutors.
 The basic fiddle class will have a dedicated tutor for the duration of the week as well as having lessons with the other three fiddle tutors.

 NB!
 All fiddle classes in the fiddle school are limited to 22 students per class.

 If any class exceeds this number, that class will be divided into a regular class and an upper level class.